Northpointe Bank mortgage review

 Pros and cons of Northpointe Bank

 - State Bond programs.
-Northpointe’s website lists low down payment options for homebuyers, organized by state.
-An officer works with you to see what down payment assistance is available in your area.
+Northpointe’s website lists low down payment options for homebuyers, organized by state in Colorado, Georgia, Michigan, North Carolina, South Carolina and Washington.

-- Suite of 20+ loans.
+- Suite of 20+ loan options.
 Northpointe Bank’s many options range from conventional to government-insured as well as special financing for established professionals, investors and low-credit borrowers.

 - A loan program for fast closing.
 Borrowers with straightforward documentation can qualify for a loan program that closes within 15 business days — or you’re eligible for a $300 rebate.

 - Limited branch locations.
-Northpointe Bank branches are in 24 states only, limiting face-to-face for those who live elsewhere.
+Northpointe Bank branches are only in 24 states, limiting face-to-face for those who live elsewhere.